 |Weight||108kg (17st 0lb)|

 As a junior academy member at Northampton Saints, Danny Hobbs-Awoyemi regards Soane Tonga’uiha and Courtney Lawes as his role models.
-He has been studying for an Extended Diploma in Sport (Performance & Excellence) at Moulton College and played for Northampton Casuals (1998-2006) and Wellingborough (2006-10) before going to Franklin’s Gardens and joining Coventry on loan last January.
+He has been studying for an Extended Diploma in Sport (Performance & Excellence) at Moulton College and played for Northampton Casuals (1998-2006) and Wellingborough (2006-10) before going to Franklin’s Gardens and joining Coventry on loan in January last year.

 Northampton-born, he took his first steps in the game when he was four and appeared for England U17 against France and Scotland in 2011 and for U19 against Wales the following year.
 Danny was initially educated at Vale Mead Primary School, Lings and Northampton Academy and made his debut in their 26-19 win over Leinster at Donnybrook in August 2011.

 He said: “They attacked us near the end with multiple phases.
 It was tough and physical but we kept our lead.”
 Danny appreciates the help of various guiding influences in his embryonic career.

 “My dad Olly Awoyemi got me into the game at an early age and is always keen to share his opinions on my performance,” he said.
 “Jon Phillips (ex-Northampton) keeps my feet on the ground at Moulton College, Paul Larkin helps me there with general skills and Alan Dickens and Mark Hopley give me top tips on improvement at the Saints Academy.
 John Fletcher, Peter Walton and Ian Peel have boosted my performances.”